homebrewltd/research/tests/README.md

 1. Output validation (non-empty, correct type)
 2. Token ID validation
-3. Output length checks
-4. Input-output relevance using BLEU
+3. Input-output relevance using BLEU
-5. Special token handling
+4. Special token handling
-6. Numerical stability (NaN checks)
+5. Numerical stability (NaN checks)
-7. Check if EOS token are unique and at the end of the generated ids
+6. Check if EOS token are unique and at the end of the generated ids

 ## Continuous Integration